mikeboers/PyMemoize/README.md

     # Make a store.
     store = {}

-Now we create the cache object itself.
+Now we create the `Memoizer` object itself.
 Any keyword arguments will be stored as options to the "default" region (more on this later).

 	# Initialize the cache object.
+    from memoize import Memoizer
-	cache = Cache(store)
+	memo = Memoizer(store)

 There is a direct API for retrieving a value.
 We pass it the key we want, and a function that is used to calculate it.